VCU-CS-Capstone/cs-25-314-Chatbot-for-Undergraduate-CS/Notes and Research/Agenda.md

 ## Agenda
+### Things to do this week 10/22/2024
+1. **MAKE A DESIGN FOR THE WHOLE THING**
+   - What is hosting us
+   - Atleast get the database together

+2. **Start poster**
+   - Need to have a poster by the 7th

 ### Things to do this week 10/15/2024
 1. **Start working on filling out a database**
    - Grab Data from the bulletin